What Is Aortic Stenosis

 In the mild and moderate stages of aortic stenosis, the decrease in blood flow is usually not significant enough to cause outward symptoms.
 In fact, many people are unaware they have the condition or may be told they have a heart murmur during a routine check-up.

 Ask your doctor for an echocardiogram —a non-invasive test that can tell you how well your heart valves are working.
-The American College of Cardiology and American Heart Association recommend that people with mild aortic stenosis get an echocardiogram every 3-5 years and people with moderate aortic stenosis get an echocardiogram every 1-2 years.1
+It is recommended that people with mild aortic stenosis get an echocardiogram every 3-5 years and people with moderate aortic stenosis get an echocardiogram every 6-12 months.4

 Severe aortic stenosis

-Once aortic stenosis advances to the severe stage, it can be deadly.
+Once aortic stenosis advances to the severe stage, it can be life-threatening.
 As the leaflets become more damaged, the opening of the aortic valve becomes more narrowed, and your heart muscle gets weaker.
-Uncomfortable symptoms such as shortness of breath and chest pain may become more noticeable and can become life-threatening.
+Uncomfortable symptoms such as shortness of breath and chest pain may become more noticeable, and severe aortic stenosis can become fatal.
 Patients sometimes confuse these symptoms with normal signs of aging.
 It is important to seek treatment right away.
 Don’t wait.

 Learn more